Skip to main content

 Recommendations for Accommodations

 The diagnostic report should include specific recommendations for academic accommodations.
 It is important to reflect upon the functional impact and limitations of the disorder on the student's ability to learn in the classroom.
 A history of accommodations does not in itself warrant the provision of similar accommodations.
-If accommodations are not identified specifically in the diagnostic report, disability services must request and receive this information before services can be provided.
-The final determination of appropriate and reasonable accommodation rests with disability services.

 Do You Need More Help?